g4ttsu/vassal-gloomhaven-instructions/README.md

 - Click `P1 Board` and set your appropriate HP
 - Click `Dungeon -> Dungeon Board` and move your character token to your starting position
 ## Play a turn
-- Each player chooses two cards to play from their hand, and drags them onto the Main Board
+- Each player chooses two cards to play from their hand, and drags them onto the Main Board.
+Alternativ you can send the choosen cards vie right click "P1 Play" to your Player Board.
 - Click `Dungeon -> Enemy Board` and drag a facedown enemy card to the discard pile
 - Resolve turn in initiative order, dragging and dropping hexes on the room tile as appropriate
 - Attacking